THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 Houston joins the SWC

-Ron Roznovsky sets a school pitching record with 13 wins.
+Ron Roznovsky sets a school pitching record with 13 wins and throws a no hitter.

 It is Texas 16th visit to the College World Series.
 They lose to USC and Arizona State but tie for 3rd in the series.